Published: February 12th 2012February 11th 2012

 Visible to the eye, but not the camera, there are people down there....
 1and 1/2 hours down, 3 hours back up!
 We just took pictures rather than hiking today.

-Flores through Santa Ana, Nahuizalco, Juayua, Ahuachapan (a city on the west of El Salvador), Ataco and Coatepeque Lake, one of the prettiest crater lakes imaginable.
-Through fertile valleys growing various crops, through a solid lava river, up mountains covered with coffee trees and other various fruit trees, then to an out of the way restaurant where we enjoyed a gourmet local meal.
+down down the mountain via Ruta des Flores through Santa Ana, Nahuizalco, Juayua, Ahuachapan (a city on the west of El Salvador), Ataco and Coatepeque Lake, one of the prettiest crater lakes imaginable.
+We crossed hrough fertile valleys growing various crops, through a solid lava river, up mountains covered with coffee trees and other various fruit trees and then finally to an out of the way restaurant where we enjoyed a gourmet local meal.
 Eric and Roberto gave us a lot of insight into their country, a huge thanks to Nahuat Tours!

-For our last day in El Salvador we hired a cab to take us to La Libertad, a city with a fishing pier an hour west from San Salvador and to the surrounding beaches .
-We walked the fine, black sand beach north of La Libertad.
+For our last day in El Salvador we hired a cab for the day to take us to La Libertad, a city with a fishing pier an hour west from San Salvador.
+First off, the cab driver took us to walkthe fine, black sand beach north of La Libertad.
 HOT!
 And humid.
 It was nearly impossible to walk on the dry black sand with flip flops, so we found a palapa and cooled off ...with some liquid refreshments.
 We were the only tourists on this gorgeous black sand beach.
-The beaches in El Salvador are awesome and they offer the chance to not only relax, but practice different sports.
-For surfing there are beaches like El Sunzal, Mama Roca, and others,
+The beaches in El Salvador are awesome and they offer the chance to not only relax, but practice

 Football Stadium in San Salvador

-Our driver took us to the pier in La Libertad next, where we watched the deisel engines hoist small fishing boats in and out of the water on both sides of the pier.
-The crowds scurried around the incoming boats to see what was caught and then barter on the fisherman's catch of the day.
+Our driver then took us to the pier in La Libertad, where we watched the diesel powered hoists lift small fishing boats in and out of the water on both sides of the pier.
+The crowds scurried around the incoming boats to see what had been caught and then barter on the fisherman's catch of the day.
 Within a few minutes the incoming boat was replaced by another boat either coming in or heading out to fish.
-The local older kids cooled off by taking the 40 foot leap off the pier into the water fully clothed, avoiding fishing lines as they swam about.
+The local older kids cooled off by taking the 40 foot leap off the pier into the water fully clothed and managing to avoid the fishing lines as they swam about.

-We headed to a beach south of the pier and were surprised to see that the beach did not have black sand.
-The volcanic sand did not come that far south.
-We walked down this beach a ways, however,
+We headed to another beach south of the pier and were surprised to see that the beach did not

 Monument to the Civil War